What is a Contested Divorce: Contested vs Uncontested Divorce

 While it may not be the most amicable way to end a marriage, sometimes divorce is inevitable.
 However, just because your spouse wants a divorce doesn’t mean you have to go along.
 There are several reasons why you might want to contest a divorce, including:

 You may not be ready to give up on your marriage.
-If you still have strong feelings for your spouse, contesting the divorce may allow you to work things out.
+If you still have strong feelings for your spouse, contesting the divorce may give you a chance to work things out.

 Further, if you believe your spouse is only asking for a divorce because they are angry or upset, contesting the divorce may give them time to calm down and reconsider.

 You want to protect your assets.
-A divorce can have a significant financial impact, and you may wish to contest the divorce to protect your assets.
-For example, if you have substantial equity in your home, you may want to contest the divorce to keep your home.
+A divorce can have a significant financial impact, and you may want to contest the divorce to protect your assets.
+For example, if you have significant equity in your home, you may want to contest the divorce to keep your home.

 You don’t think that the divorce is fair.
-Even if there are grounds for divorce, you may not feel the divorce terms are reasonable.
+Even if there are grounds for divorce, you may not think the divorce terms are fair.
 For example, if you believe your spouse is unfairly trying to take advantage of you financially, you may want to contest the divorce.

 Losing child custody is trauma to every parent.
 You may want to contest the divorce to get custody of your children.
 If you are worried about what will happen to your children if they live with your spouse, contesting the divorce may give you a better chance of getting custody.

 You don’t want to rush into a decision.
 Divorce can significantly impact your life, and it’s essential to make sure that you’re making the right decision.
-If you’re unsure whether you want to go through with the divorce, contesting the divorce can give you more time to decide.
+If you’re unsure whether you want to go through with the divorce, contesting the divorce can give you more time to make up your mind.

 What is a contested divorce?
 How would the process be?
 You can still divorce her.
 This discussion will guide you more: